erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

     $ addD.goStr;
     $ addD.goBool;
     $ addD.goArr;

-## Conclusion

-Mechanisms and policies are a way of helping programmers separate the how from the why.
-Software frameworks only contain the how (mechanisms) and **never** the why (policies).

 If you find our work on mechanisms interesting, please follow us [@interfaceVision](http://www.twitter.com/interfaceVision) and/or [@erichosick](http://www.twitter.com/erichosick).